Summer school

 After successful completion of this course students are expected to be able to:

-- Critically assess econometric analyses with regard to adoption of risk management tools.
+• Critically assess econometric analyses with regard to risk and risk management.

 Assumed prior knowledge: